VenkatRamaraju/polyglot/README.md

 - Text input for tokenization
 - Visualization of tokenized segments and their corresponding integer representations
 - Decoding functionality to reconstruct the original text
-- Real-time metrics displaying compression ratio and token-to-character counts for performance analysis
+- Real-time metrics displaying compression ratio, token-to-character counts for performance analysis, and computation times.

-## API Documentation
+## Backend

 The backend exposes two RESTful endpoints: